webfx-project/webfx/CONTRIBUTING.md

 ## Writing the Maven plugin

-We need to develop a [WebFX Maven Plugin][webfx-maven-plugin-repo] to speed up the import of large WebFX libraries into WebFX applications.
+We need to develop a Maven Plugin to speed up the import of large WebFX libraries into WebFX applications.
 The feature is already implemented in the WebFX CLI, we just need to embed it in a Maven plugin.

 - **If you are happy to write the plugin, please [contact us][webfx-contactus].**